I am a visual artist and freelance writer living and working in the UK.

 - Practice canvas or surface

-- A canvas on which to work—(If you are using paper, this should be 100lb or more.
+- A canvas on which to work (if you are using paper, this should be 100 pound or more.
 Illustration board can be used if gessoed.
-Wood can also be used.)
+Wood can also be used)

 - Flame retardant floor covering/work bench